-Data Transparency Lab: A new approach to data sharing, Aircloak trial based on Floodwatch data
+Data Transparency Lab

+Sharing data safely for privacy analysis purposes: The Aircloak trial for releasing data from Floodwatch

 Summary

-This document reports on the Floodwatch proof-of-concept (PoC) trial that has been performed by Aircloak and supported by the Data Transparency Lab.
+Sharing personal data has always been risky and difficult, even when it is done for a good purpose such as searching and auditing systems for leakage of private information.
+Traditional strong anonymization techniques like K-anonymity often distort the raw data too much, so typically data is shared after simple de-identification (removing personally identifying data like names and account numbers).
+However, the risk of re-identification remains.

+To overcome these limitations, DTL is exploring new techniques that allow researchers to share datasets quickly, easily, and broadly with little risk of re-identification.
+In particular, a trial is currently underway in cooperation with two companies: The Office for Creative Research (OCR) and Aircloak, a spin-off of the Max Planck Institute for Software Systems.

+The specific question the trial was intended to answer is whether we can use Aircloak technology to release datasets gathered by OCR in a way that is useful for privacy analysts but secure for users in view of cross-correlation and other de-anonymization attacks.
+This document reports the results and findings of such a trial.

 The main conclusions of this report are two-fold.
-First, the trial shows that the Aircloak system (cloak) can accurately answer the queries posed.
-Within the constraints imposed by the need for anonymization, the cloak could answer all of the questions posed with adequate accuracy.
+First, the trial shows that the Aircloak system (cloak) can accurately answer a magnitude of queries of different types.
+A cloak is a database that instead of exposing directly all the data it contains it just responds to specific questions about the amount of entries in the database that satisfy some criteria.
+Within the constraints imposed by the need for anonymization, the trial concluded that the cloak could answer all of the questions posed with adequate accuracy.

 Second, our experience showed that the analyst must always keep in mind that the answers given by the cloak are necessarily missing certain information, and that in some cases this information may substantially distort answers.
 In the questions that we posed, this was not a problem so long as the analyst understands how to interpret the answers given.
 In all cases, we could identify roughly how much distortion exists.
 The distortion comes in two forms: